artifacthub/hub/docs/helm_annotations.md

 - **artifacthub.io/images** *(yaml string, see example below)*

-Use this annotation to provide a list of the images used by this chart.
+Use this annotation to provide a list of the containers images used by this chart.
 Images listed will be scanned for security vulnerabilities.
 The security report generated will be available in the package detail view.
 It is possible to whitelist images so that they are not scanned by setting the `whitelisted` flag to true.

 - **artifacthub.io/crds** *(yaml string, see example below)*